-- 10.128 Part V of the FOI Act enables a person to apply for amendment or annotation of personal information that an agency uses for administrative purposes (see Part 7 of these Guidelines). - 10.129 The Information Commissioner's decision can require amendment to be made to a record of personal information (subject to two limitations): - a) Opinions The Information Commissioner may only require amendment of a record that relates to an opinion if satisfied: - i) the opinion was based on a mistake of fact, and/or - ii) the author of the opinion was biased, unqualified to form the opinion or acted improperly in conducting the factual inquiries that led to the formation of the opinion (s 55M(1)). - b) Court or tribunal decision The Information Commissioner cannot require that a record of a decision under an enactment by a court, tribunal, authority or person be amended (s 55M(2)(a)).
-Nor can the Commissioner require that a record be amended if that would involve determining an issue that a person either is, or could be, entitled to have decided in another process - by an agency (on internal review), the Information Commissioner, a court or tribunal (s 55M(2)(b)).
-This means that the Information Commissioner does not have the power to require amendments that rely on the Commissioner making another decision first that could be made by an agency (such as where an agency must first determine a person's eligibility for a benefit), the Information Commissioner (such as deciding a request for access to the relevant documents) or a court (such as deciding whether a person is bankrupt) or tribunal (such as deciding whether a person is eligible for a visa).
+- 10.121 Part V of the FOI Act enables a person to apply for amendment or annotation of personal information that an agency uses for administrative purposes (see Part 7 of these Guidelines). - 10.122 The Information Commissioner's decision can require amendment to be made to a record of personal information (subject to two limitations): - a) Opinions The Information Commissioner may only require amendment of a record that relates to an opinion if satisfied: - i) the opinion was based on a mistake of fact, and/or - ii) the author of the opinion was biased, unqualified to form the opinion or acted improperly in conducting the factual inquiries that led to the formation of the opinion (s 55M(1)). - b) Court or tribunal decision The Information Commissioner cannot require that a record of a decision under an enactment by a court, tribunal, authority or person be amended (s 55M(2)(a)).
+Nor can the Commissioner require that a record be amended if that would involve determining an issue that a person either is, or could be, entitled to have decided in another process by an agency (on internal review), the Information Commissioner, a court or tribunal (s 55M(2)(b)).
+This means that the Information Commissioner does not have the power to require amendments that rely on the Commissioner making another decision first that could be made by an agency (such as where an agency must first determine a person's eligibility for a benefit), the Information Commissioner (such as deciding a request for access to the relevant documents) or a court (such as deciding whether a person is bankrupt) or tribunal (such as deciding whether a person is eligible for a visa). - 10.123 The AAT is similarly limited in its power to recommend or require amendments of personal records (s 58AA).